tinymce/tinymce-docs/_includes/misc/support-powerpaste.md

 ## PowerPaste support (Copy and Paste)

+This section details supported use of the {{site.companyname}} PowerPaste plugin.

+### Pasting from Microsoft Word

-{{site.companynameformal}} tests and supports using the PowerPaste plugin for copying content from Google Docs and versions of Microsoft Word and Microsoft Excel:
+{{site.companynameformal}} tests and supports using the PowerPaste plugin for copying content from versions of Microsoft Word and Microsoft Excel:

 * Covered by Microsoft Mainstream Support based on the [Microsoft Fixed Lifecycle Policy](https://support.microsoft.com/en-us/help/14085/fixed-lifecycle-policy).
 * Provided by Microsoft Office 365.

+### Pasting from Google Docs

+{{site.companynameformal}} tests and supports using the PowerPaste plugin for copying content from [Google Docs](https://www.google.com/docs/about/) for:

+* Copying content from the latest version of Google Docs.
+* Pasting into any supported version of {{site.productname}} using PowerPaste 5.5.0 or later.

+The following may work, but is _not officially supported_:

+* Pasting Google Docs content into {{site.productname}} on Microsoft Internet Explorer 11.
+* Copying content from other Google suite applications such as Google Sheets into {{site.productname}}.

 ### PowerPaste Feature and Browser Support